Canadian journalism labour tax credit

 Generally, assistance includes amounts such as a refund, reimbursement, contribution, or allowance, whether as a grant, subsidy, forgivable loan, deduction from tax, or any other form of inducement.
 For example, Canada Emergency Wage Subsidy and Temporary Wage Subsidy earned on the same qualifying labour expenditure would generally be considered assistance.
 For details on how to calculate the labour tax credit with these types of assistance, go to Guidance on the income tax measures to support journalism.

-While there is no maximum amount of qualifying labour expenditure that can be incurred by an organization in a given tax year, these expenditures are subject to an annual cap of $55,000 per eligible newsroom employee (prorated for the number of days in the tax year the organization is a QJO), which provides the organization with a maximum credit of $13,750 per eligible newsroom employee per tax year.
+While there is no maximum amount of qualifying labour expenditure that can be incurred by an organization in a given tax year, qualifying labour expenditures are subject to an annual cap.
+The annual cap for these expenditures increased from $55,000 to $85,000 per eligible newsroom employee as of January 1, 2023 (prorated for the number of days in the tax year the organization is a QJO).
 For example, an organization that ceases to meet the criteria to qualify as a QJO halfway through the tax year would be subject to half the annual cap, per eligible newsroom employee.
+Transitional rules apply to prorate the annual cap if the tax year began before 2023 and ended after 2022.

 How to claim the credit